 The first impressions are the most important.
 Make sure you nail your appearance for the first meet and greet, and for the first few jobs with the family.
 As you go, you’ll get a feel for what’s acceptable and what’s not.
 You might be able to get away with something more casual once you’re more familiar with everyone and they get to know you better.

-Another thing to remember is that you’ll probably get your clothes stained.
+Also keep in mind that you’ll probably get your clothes stained.
 Whether you’re making a snack for the kids or cleaning a disaster with bleach, you’re running a high risk of wrecking your outfit.
 A change of clothes can let you quickly get out of dirty clothes and soak them immediately for minimal damage.

 The other thing is that nobody likes spending a day in gross, puked-on clothes.